marekzelinka/sqlbolt/exercises/review-1-4.md

-# Review: Simple SELECT Queries
+# SQL Review: Simple SELECT Queries

 In the exercise below, you will be working with a different table.
 This table instead contains information about a few of the most populous cities of [North America](http://en.wikipedia.org/wiki/List_of_North_American_cities_by_population) including their population and geo-spatial location in the world.